Blog

 2. Choose How to Control Risks

-With your risk management plan created, you’ll then move on to deciding how to handle your primary risks based on your assessment of your current methods for handling them.
-As you decide how to control your risks, you’ll likely want to consider whether you can effectively manage risk or if you’ll need to end a practice entirely.
+As you decide how to control your risks, consider whether you can effectively manage a certain risk or if you’ll need to end a particular practice entirely.
 You can use your risk management plan at this stage to decide what actions you’ll need to take to handle and eliminate risk at your company.

 3. Prioritize Safety